IBM-Bluemix-Docs/sap-netweaver/sap-general-iaas-concepts.md

 Local storage is provided with your {{site.data.keyword.baremetal_short}} and uses the {{site.data.keyword.cloud_notm}} private network virtual LAN (VLAN) to help provide enterprise-grade security while not obstructing administrator access.
 It is ideal for storage-intensive applications with high I/O needs, such as an OS, and database and application software.
 SAP NetWeaver server disk space depends on how your server is configured.
 Contact [{{site.data.keyword.cloud_notm}} Support](https://console.bluemix.net/docs/support/index.html#getting-customer-support) for extension options if the local storage on your server is insufficient for your workload.

 There are two types of storage for {{site.data.keyword.cloud_notm}}-block and file-from which to choose to perform backups and restores for SAP NetWeaver.
 Both types use input/output operations per second (IOPS), which are used to determine storage needs.
 IOPS are measured based on 16 KB block size with a 50/50 read/write mix.
 To achieve maximum IOPS on a volume, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side, and application-specific tunings (for example, IP stacks and queue depths).
 See [Getting started with Block Storage](https://console.bluemix.net/docs/infrastructure/BlockStorage/index.html#getting-started-with-block-storage) and [Getting started with File Storage](https://console.bluemix.net/docs/infrastructure/FileStorage/index.html#getting-started-with-file-storage) for more information on storage tiers and performance.

-{{site.data.keyword.cloud_notm}} also offers Network Attached Storage (NAS) if you are looking to for a quick, cost-efficient, backup solution for your devices.
-NAS is compatible with
-  * Red Hat Enterprise Linux (RHEL) for SAP Business Applications 6.X OS
-  * File Transfer Protocol (FTP) with both Parallels Plesk Panel and cPanel@WHM
-  * Microsoft Windows Server through standard Windows procedures using the Common Internet File System (CIFS) Protocol

-NAS and FTP storage are billed monthly and are available in various storage sizes.
-You can primarily interact with your NAS and FTP storage within the command line or terminal with the OS, or through point-and-click interactions on the panels within the {{site.data.keyword.cloud_notm}} infrastructure customer portal.

-More information on NAS in an {{site.data.keyword.cloud_notm}} environment can be found under [Getting started with NAS](https://console.bluemix.net/docs/infrastructure/network-attached-storage/index.html#getting-started-with-nas).

 ## Deployment and management